tesselode/mika-micro/manual.md

 You can use the FM section to modulate the frequency of either oscillator by the output of the FM oscillator, which outputs a sine wave at oscillator 1's frequency.
 If you don't know what that means, that's OK!
 Just play with the knobs and see what happens.

 ##### Controls
+- **Mode**: cycles between off, mode 1, and mode 2.
+In mode 1, oscillator 1's output is multiplied by the FM oscillator.
+In mode 2, oscillator 2's output is multiplied by the FM oscillator.
 - **Coarse**: sets the amount of frequency modulation to apply.
-Turn the knob to the left to modulate oscillator 1, or turn it to the right to modulate oscillator 2.
 - **Fine**: fine tunes the amount of frequency modulation.

 #### Filter